Is Airstream the Best Tow Behind RV? What else comes close?

 In this article, I review the 20 foot Airstream Bambi and its top-rated competitors in premium features compact travel trailer space – the Sol Horizon, the Escape 19, the Lance 1685, and the Little Guy Max.

 Shopping for a Full-Featured Compact Travel Trailer

 My wife and I have been Rvers in our Rialta Motorhome since 2004 and love our little traveling house on wheels.
 Until recently the kind of Rving and camping we’ve done involves short stays and lots of travel and exploration of different places.
 But lately we’ve been thinking about spending a portion of the Winter in Florida and essentially parking at one campground or RV park for the duration.
 That led us to start thinking about a travel trailer as an option that would give us a little more living space and avoid having to disconnect every time we wanted to go golfing, go to the store, or tour some nearby attraction.

-We were drawn to the Airstream for reasons similar to our attraction to our Winnebago Rialta.
+We were drawn to the Bambi Airstream Travel Trailer for reasons similar to our attraction to our Winnebago Rialta.
 Both have the eye appeal of curvy, aerodynamic lines, have lots of natural interior light, and engineer many amenities into a small space.
 We didn’t want a long trailer both for ease of driving and for parking.
 Camping at a state, national, or Corps park, with a long trailer is a disadvantage in being able to secure a site during popular camping periods.
 In this case, being short is beautiful, no more than 23 feet.

 Our other desired requirements in a travel trailer:

 - Dedicated Dinette table/lounge

 - Useable amount of Kitchen Counter Space